suchokrates1/treningi/README.md

 ## Admin login

 The admin dashboard is accessible at `/admin/login`.
-Sign in using the password defined in the `ADMIN_PASSWORD` environment variable.
+Sign in using the password you hashed for the `ADMIN_PASSWORD_HASH` variable.
 Once logged in you can add or edit coaches, create trainings and export all data to Excel.

 ### Editing email templates